krwku/course-registration-validator/README.md

 - **PDF Extraction Issues**: The PDF extraction is best-effort and may require significant manual correction
 - **Missing Course Data**: Ensure course data files are in the `course_data` directory
 - **Validation Errors**: Check the logs for detailed error information
+- **Installation Problems**: See the Installation Troubleshooting section above

 ## Contributing